Sweeping Away The Dust

 She spits and chokes and finally it becomes apparent the tiny monster has made her move.

 If I can move my lips can I move anything else?

 The porcelain fingers twitch and as she clocks another spider she reaches out

 The monster under the bed has helped her grow.

 She puts her legs down slowly and with clumsy steps she picks up the umbrella.

 Putting the tiny monster down she thanks it.

 The show curtain for her new life.

 I’s time to start playing for myself.

-	This poem was actually written in 2007.
-I wasn’t originally planning to put it in this compilation as it together with Hunter were written after a break up and not linked with my holistic work as such but I’ve since realized they have been important to some people that have read them and been touched and I guess in a way had I not written them I wouldn’t have processed it as I have and not become who I am now.
+Sweeping away the dust was actually written in 2007.
+I wasn’t originally planning to put it in this compilation as it was written together with Hunter after a break up.
+They aren’t not linked with my holistic work as such, but I’ve since realized they have been important to some people that have read them and been touched.
+I guess in a way had I not written them I wouldn’t have processed the break up as I have and not become who I am now.